SuminHan/suminhan.github.io/content/_index.md

         The topic of My Ph.D. research was traffic prediction through human activity analysis.

-        If you want to discuss more about my idea, please read my [Essay](the-city-of-the-future-one.pdf)
+        If you want to discuss more about my idea, please read my (Essay)[the-city-of-the-future-one.pdf]

         Contact me in this email: hsm6911 (at) gmail.com
     design: